Ica-Software/Ica-Skinned-Mesh-Docs/docs/attachment-skinner.md

 valuable while development and prototyping.

- ## Usage
+ # Usage

- Atachment Skinner should be child of the Ica Skinner component.
+ Attachment Skinner should be child of the Ica Skinner component.

  Unlike Ica Skinner, Ica Attachment Skinner does not require SMR.

  All material and render parameter setting change edited via Mesh Renderer itself.

- Attachmnet Skinner also support motion vectors too.
+ Attachment Skinner also support motion vectors too.